Inference for Impulse Responses under Model Uncertainty: Inference Accounting for Rank Uncertainty

-For our purposes, there is a fundamental problem with the \emph{sub-model} view of \citet{PoSI13} where the pseudo-true parameters are the objects of interests.
+For our purposes, there is a fundamental problem with the \emph{sub-model} view of \citet{PoSI13} where the pseudo-true parameters are the objects of interests, as also highlighted by \citet{LPE15}.
 In the context of structural impulse responses, the sub-model view has little relevance, as it cannot uncover any structural effects.
 We therefore need the \emph{full model} view, in which it is assumed that one of the models is the true (structural) one.
-Denoting this extended PoSI approach as $\PoSI_0$, we seek to control

-as $T \rightarrow \infty$.
-Hence, we require that the distance between every fixed-rank estimate $\hat{\zeta}^{(r)}$ and the true impulse response $\zeta$ is taken into account in constructing the confidence intervals, rather than the much shorter distance between $\hat{\zeta}^{(r)}$ and its probability limit or pseudo-true impulse response $\zeta^{(r)}$, resulting in rather wide intervals.
+Denoting this extended PoSI approach as $\PoSI_0$, we seek to control $\Prob \left( L^{\PoSI_0} (\gamma) \leq \zeta \leq U^{\PoSI_0} (\gamma), \quad \forall r \in\{0,1,\ldots,K\} \right) \rightarrow 1 - \gamma$ as $T \rightarrow \infty$.
+As the interval bounds are typically constructed by considering the distribution of the fixed-rank estimator $\hat{\zeta}^{(r)}$ minus the (pseudo-)true value, this approach requires that the distance between every fixed-rank estimate $\hat{\zeta}^{(r)}$ and the true impulse response $\zeta$ is accounted for, rather than the much shorter distance between $\hat{\zeta}^{(r)}$ and its probability limit or pseudo-true impulse response $\zeta^{(r)}$.
+This will therefore result in rather wide intervals.
 The seemingly only way to control this quantity is to construct confidence intervals for every rank separately, and then take the union of these, which typically results in very wide intervals that are useless in practice.

 However, we have not yet considered any evidence on the plausibility of each rank, that can be extracted from the data.
 If this information can incorporated into our inferential procedure, we may be able to achieve intervals that are still useful in applications, as the impact of ranks that the data deem very implausible can be eliminated, or at least reduced.
 We therefore augment the PoSI view of simultaneous inference by a weighting scheme akin to model averaging, except that we apply the weighting not to the estimators but directly to the bounds of the intervals.
 The direct weighting of the inference output, in this case the interval bounds, by evidence of the plausibility of each model, leads us to label our approach as \textit{Weighted Inference by Model Plausibility (WIMP)}.